We've independently reviewed this article to make sure it's as accurate as we can make it.

-Step 5: Try to Give the Oven a Cycle To Complete
+#5 Try to Give the Oven a Cycle To Complete

 You may want to test your electronic control panel by asking it to clean itself.
 If the oven is able to clean itself successfully, then you have probably addressed the issue.

-If you are still saying an error message on the screen, that it is possible there might still be something wrong with the oven itself.
+If you are still saying an error message on the screen, it is possible there might still be something wrong with the oven itself.
 In this case, you may want to reach out to a professional to come and take a look at the oven for you.

 Why Won’t My Oven Turn On?
+4 Possible Reasons

 If you have gone through all of these steps and your oven still will not turn on, there are a few possible reasons why.
 Some of the most common examples include:

-The Control Panel Is Locked
+#1 The Control Panel Is Locked

 It is possible the control panel is locked up.
 For example, there are a lot of ovens that come with a child lock feature.
 If a child lock feature is turned on, then the oven is not going to boot up.
 This child lock is put in place to prevent children from hurting themselves.

 If you are looking for the child lock feature on your oven, you should take a look at the manual.
 This control feature is located in different locations depending on the exact make and model you have.

 #2 You Have the Delay Start Turned On

 Another possible reason why your oven might not be turning on is that you have the delay start feature activated.
 At some point in time, you may have activated the delay start feature.

 You will not be able to use the oven until you disengage the delay start feature.
 To do this, you will need to take a look at your manual to see where the delay start feature is for your make and model.

-The Circuit Breaker Is Still Tripped
+#3 The Circuit Breaker Is Still Tripped

 Of course, it is also possible that your circuit breaker is still tripped.
-If you are certain that you have turn down the fuses, go back to the breaker box and take a look at what is happening.
+If you are certain that you have turned down the fuses, go back to the breaker box and take a look at what is happening.
 If the fuses have tripped again, this is a sign that there was another power surge.

 If your circuit breaker box keeps tripping every time you try to use the oven, then there is a chance you are overloading the circuit.
 You should take a look at everything you have plugged into the circuit, as you may be overloading it.

-There Is a Bad Connection in the Wiring of the Oven
+#4 There Is a Bad Connection in the Wiring of the Oven

 This is not something you will be able to diagnose on your own.
 A professional will have to come and take a close look at the oven to see what is wrong with the wires.

 Even though you may feel like you can do this on your own, this is something better left to an electrician.
 If you try to mess with the wires of your oven on your own, you could void your warranty.

 These are the most important steps you need to follow if you have recently experienced a power surge.
 You need to take a close look at the circuit breaker box to make sure your oven has power.
 You should also take a look at the fuses to make sure they are still working properly.

 If your oven is still not working properly, you should check and make sure the child lock feature is disengaged.
-You may also want to take a look at the delay start function in make sure this is not turned on.
+You may also want to take a look at the delay start function to make sure this is not turned on.
 If you are still having problems with your oven, you might want to reach out to a professional who can help you.